serialenabler/MS17-010/README.md

 ## Troubleshooting
 * If you get an error called "ImportError: No module named v5" , clone impacket from here and dump it in the same directory as the python file: https://github.com/SecureAuthCorp/impacket
 * If you get "ImportError: No module named pyasn1.type.univ", pip install pyasn1
-* If you get "ImportError: No module named Cryptodome.Hash",
+* If you get "ImportError: No module named Cryptodome.Hash", pip install pycryptodomex

 ## Disclaimer